mosaicml/examples/examples/stable_diffusion_dreambooth/README.md

 </p>
 <br />

-This folder contains starter code for finetuning Stable Diffusion.
-You can easily finetune Stable Diffusion v1 or v2 on any available image-caption HuggingFace dataset, save the model, and generate your own images.
+This folder contains starter code for Stable Diffusion Dreambooth Finetuning.
+Dreambooth Finetuning works with a  You can easily finetune Stable Diffusion v1 or v2 on any available image-caption HuggingFace dataset, save the model, and generate your own images.
 Optionally, you can create your own dataset to adapt Stable Diffusion to your desired domain.

 # Quick Start